home-assistant/home-assistant.io/source/_integrations/homewizard.markdown

   - local
 ---

 Integration for the [HomeWizard Energy](https://www.homewizard.com) platform.
 It can collect data locally from the HomeWizard Energy products and create them as sensors in Home Assistant.
+Use this integration to monitor your energy, gas and water usage to optimize your energy consumption.
+The information collected by this integration can be used by the [Energy dashboard](/home-energy-management).

 **Supported devices**